MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06-content-understanding.md

 #### Test the analyzer

 1. When the analysis is finished, you will be able to see how the analyzer has done in the *Test Analyzer* page.
-Review the *Fields* tab.
+Review the *Fields* tab (*Note*: you may need to expand the window to see the full results).
 Does this data align with what you see on the invoice?
     ![Screenshot of the test analzyer page with the field results tab highlighted.](./media/content-understanding/test-analyzer-fields.png)

 1. Notice the *confidence score* next to each field.
 The confidence score represents how confident the model is that its result is accurate.
 Results with confidence scores closer to 100% indicate greater confidence in the prediction.